 Canyon Ski Resort, Alberta’s largest non-mountain downhill ski resort is super family friendly.
 It’s less costly than the bigger resorts, and is way less crowded.
 Canyon sports all you want in a ski hill – good terrain, equipment rentals, lessons and a snow tubing park.
 Kids 5-years-old and under ski free with a paying adult anytime.
 On Sundays, if you buy a family pass (only $130 for four immediate family members – one must be a parent), you get a free family ski or snowboard lesson included.

-New Year’s Eve is hard for families to celebrate in a big way, but if you head to Sylvan Lake on January 1, you can skate on the lake and take in the Sylvan Lake Fireworks display at 7 p.m.
+New Year’s Eve is hard for families to celebrate in a big way, but if you head to Sylvan Lake, you can skate on the lake and take in the Sylvan Lake Kid’s Count Down Party at 6 p.m.

 What are your plans between Christmas and New Years?